shivani-nadkarni/BikeShareCaseStudy/README.md

 ### Analyse

 To Analyse the data, one of the best ways is to use Pivot tables.
-I created 5 pivot for each month.
-Following was the purpose of each table.
+I created 5 pivot for each month, you can check this out (monthly_analysis.xlsx)[https://github.com/shivani-nadkarni/BikeShareCaseStudy/blob/master/year_view_analysis.xlsx] Following lists the purpose of each table.

 #### Descriptive Analysis
 I’ve performed initial analysis using pivot tables for each month separately.